The Unreasonable Effectiveness of Quasirandom Sequences

 I describe a probabilistic alternative to fractional factorial design based on the Sobol’ low discrepancy quasirandom sequence.
 This method is robust to aliasing (confounders), is often simpler to implement than traditional fractional factorial sample designs, and produces more accurate results than simple random sampling.

-Continue reading “A probabilistic approach to fractional factorial design”
+Continue reading “A probabilistic approach

 The Theil-Sen and Siegel non-parametric estimators